 Engaging students in learning is a can be a daunting task.
 Knowing what to teach is only half the battle.
 The real work comes with keeping the learning fun and helping students to WANT to learn.
 Sometimes the difference between doing the work and not doing it is simply in the materials you use.
 Tapping into your students’ interests can help.
-A great example of this is using cars.
+A great example of this is when you can incorporate learning with cars.
 What was once only a toy, has become a learning tool that is used every day in my class.
 And the best part is, cars are often readily available at home, so parents can use them too.
 In this time of distance learning, here are some activities, a few to use at school, and more than a couple of freebies you can share with parents and students learning at home.

 GRAB YOUR CARS

 If you live in a house with car crazed children as I do, then toy cars are readily available in a variety of shapes, colors, styles, and sizes.
 It’s absolutely the perfect scenario.
 But if you don’t, then you’ll want to do a little scouring to find a good variety.
 Garage sales, Goodwill, and eBay are great resources.
 But you can also look at local Facebook sale sites to get some deals too.
 I once got two huge boxes of cars for $20.
 Also, there are some ‘special’ cars that I like for specific activities, like these little transparent cars.

 But really, you don’t have to be picky and that is just another reason why toy vehicles make the most perfect learning tool.

 And the wonderful thing about cars is that, with a little tape and a sharpie, a big piece of paper and some crayons, or chalk and a sidewalk, you can pretty much make any at school car activity, a stay at home learning activity.
 So let’s check out some of my favorites.
 (You can click on any of the pictures or activity titles to find out more about anything in this article.)